yisroelshulman/maze_solver/README.md

 ```
 python mian.py
 ```
-fill out the prompt for the window height and width.
-The rows and columns for the maze and the seed for the random number generator.\
+Fill out the prompt for the window height and width, rows and columns for the maze, and seed for the random number generator.\
 Sit back and watch the solver generate and solve the maze.